 import defaultValue from "../../Core/defaultValue.js"; import defined from "../../Core/defined.js"; import Event from "../../Core/Event.js"; import JulianDate from "../../Core/JulianDate.js"; import ModelAnimationLoop from "../ModelAnimationLoop.js"; import ModelAnimationState from "../ModelAnimationState.js"; import ModelAnimationChannel from "./ModelAnimationChannel.js"; /** *

-, the animation is removed after it stops playing.
+true, the animation is removed after it stops playing.

 * This is slightly more efficient that not removing it, but if, for example,